 Hence, you require outside help—not from a blog or a magazine article—but from a real certified professional.

 I recommend visiting a podiatrist or physical therapist with experience helping out runners.

-They should assess your running form and biomechanics and see if it’s all possible to single out what might be contributing or causing your pain.
+They should assess your running form and biomechanics and see if it’s possible to single out what might be contributing to or causing your pain.